Allison Bent, Editor-in-Chief

 Annastasia Pratt, Managing Editor

-Pratt is a managing editor at J&J Editorial, LLC.
-She received an undergraduate degree in English and a certificate in publishing from the University of North Carolina at Wilmington.
-She has been with J&J since 2017 and has experience on a variety of engineering, medical and scientific titles.
-Annastasia has served as the Manuscript Coordinator for SRL since January 2020.
+Horvath is a Production Editor at J&J Editorial.
+She received undergraduate degrees in History and English from the University of North Carolina at Greensboro.
+She has been with J&J since 2015 and has experience on a variety of scientific titles.
+Paige has serves as the Production Coordinator for BSSA, SRL and TSR and has worked with SSA since March 2018.

 Frank is an assistant professor in the Department of Earth, Atmospheric and Planetary Sciences at the Massachusetts Institute of Technology.
 He received his Ph.D. in geophysics from the Institut de Physique du Globe de Paris.
 His research deals subduction dynamics and how to leverage microseismicity to interrogate the geodetic record to recover the evolution of fault motion throughout the earthquake cycle.
 He joined SRL as an Associate Editor in 2020.